 As part of the Pillsbury Baking giveaway I posted a few days ago, Pillsbury sent me a few boxes of their new cake mixes to experiment with.
 This cake (along with the White Chocolate Cheesecake Key Lime Bundt Cake) was one of the experiments.
 I wanted to see how using a popular technique for extending cake mix would work with the new Orangesicle flavored mix.
 Judging by my friends’ assessment of this cake, it worked very well.

-If you’ve never heard of it, extending cake mix is when you add flour, sugar, oil, sour cream and various flavorings to a box of cake mix.
+If you’ve never heard of it, extending or enhancing cake mix is when you add flour, sugar, oil, sour cream and various flavorings to a box of cake mix.
 And while it may sound like it defeats the purpose of convenience, it really doesn’t.You don’t have to be as precise with steps and measurements as you would if you were making a scratch cake, there’s no creaming step, and in the end you get the texture benefits that cake mix offers.
 As for my experiment, the Orangesicle cake mix worked just as well as the cakes I made with vanilla mixes.
 As for chocolate, I recommend sticking to scratch for that.
 Good scratch chocolate cakes are just so much easier to make than good scratch yellow or white (or orange).

 Enhanced Orangesicle Cake Mix Cake